telerik/winforms-docs/telerik-presentation-framework/layout/layout-logic.md

 ![tpf-layout-logic 004](images/tpf-layout-logic004.png)

 >caution The __ArrangeOverride__ and __MeasureOverride__ implementations in the layout panel logic are to be used for reserving size and arranging elements within the available area.
 They are not meant to be used for setting layout properties, but rather for implementing the logic needed to achieve the desired visual appearance.
-Layout-affecting properties such as[Margin, Scale and Padding]({%slug winforms/telerik-presentation-framework/layout/layout-structure%})are meant to be set outside of the layout panel logic code.
+Layout-affecting properties such as [Margin, Scale and Padding]({%slug winforms/telerik-presentation-framework/layout/layout-structure%}) are meant to be set outside of the layout panel logic code.
 >